Lucky Fred

 Lucky Fred is an animated series created by Myriam Ballesteros and is a co-production between Imira Entertainment, Televisió de Catalunya, RAI Fiction and Top Draw Animation, in collaboration with Disney Channel Spain.
 It debuted on Disney Channel Spain and Nickelodeon Latin America on November 1, 2011.
-The show was targeted to a 6-12 year old audience.
+The show was targeted to a 6–12 year old audience.

 Plot

-Fred is a 13-year-old boy who was walking one day and saw a robot from space crash.
-The robot, which will turn into any electronic device Fred could ever imagine, imprints on Fred who names it Friday.
+Fred, a 13-year-old boy living in Barcelona, was walking one day when he saw a robot from space crash.
+The robot, which can transform into any electronic device Fred could ever imagine, imprints on Fred, who names it Friday.
 However, the robot was supposed to belong to Fred's next-door neighbor Braianna, a.k.a. top-secret agent Brains, and now Fred must help to protect the planet with Braianna and Friday.